Springfield's Leaf Pickup Program

 Or rake and bag them up for curbside pickup!

-Your patience was appreciated, when weather conditions and the volume of leaf bags resulted in
+Your patience is appreciated, if weather conditions and the volume of leaf bags result in

 us running behind schedule.
-We made every effort to get to your
+We make every effort to get to your

 neighborhood during your scheduled week.